Solentra creates hope and new dreams

 Read more about this topic in this article.

 Migration and adaptation to a new culture is a source of many uncertainties.
 Children often find themselves in the middle of two cultures, one culture being their parents’ and one being the new culture.
 To unite these two cultures and find a balance between them often becomes an extra step in their development.

 That is why we aim to strengthen and expand the safety net surrounding (im)migrant families, by:

-- Mobilising (in)formal sources in the children’s direct environment, like neighbours, extra-curricular activity leaders, extended family, primary care organisations, neighbourhood organisations and school;
+- Mobilising (in)formal sources in the children’s direct environment, such as neighbours, extra-curricular activity leaders, extended family, primary care organisations, neighbourhood organisations and school;

 - Assisting support workers when they suspect a child is suffering from severe psychological problems.